Real-Time Access through Integrated Clinical Systems

 When to contact my system vendor?

-For any questions/concerns/problems with your integrated system, your first point of contact for requesting assistance should always be your local system vendor support line.
+For any questions, concerns, or issues with your integrated system, your first point of contact for requesting assistance should always be your local system vendor support line.
+If your local system vendor is unable to assist, contact eHealth Services Provider Support at 1-855-643-8649 or eHealthProviderSupport@gov.ab.ca.

 What if my password does not work?

-What if I find that data on the patient’s Medication Profile is incorrect?
+What if I find that data on the Medical Profile of a patient is incorrect?

 If you find incorrect data on the Electronic Health Record (EHR) Medication Profile that can’t be resolved, call the Provincial Help Desk at 1-877-931-1683.
 Be sure to specify that you are working in a real-time integrated system, NOT Alberta Netcare Portal.